dburriss/dburriss.github.io/_posts/2018-04-07-maintainable-unit-tests.md

 }
 ```

-Notice how we are asserting against a dependency (`IValidator`) of the use-case (`CreatePersonV1`).
-Our test has structural knowledge of how `CreatePersonV1` is implemented.
+Notice how we are asserting against a dependency (`IValidator`) of the use-case (`CreatePerson`).
+Our test has structural knowledge of how `CreatePerson` is implemented.
 Let's see what happens when we want to refactor this code...

 Your team has been trying to bring in some new practices like Domain-Driven Design.
 The team discussed it and the `Person` class represents an easy start to get used to the idea.
 You have been tasked with pulling behavior into the the `Person` entity and make it less anemic.